MaloP47/MaloP47/README.md

 - 📫 How to reach me: ... come find me in Paul's clusters
 - ⚡ Fun fact: ...
 I'm older than you think!

-👋 Hello and welcome to my GitHub profile!
+# 👋 Hello and welcome to my GitHub profile!

+## About me :

 I'm currently a student at 42 Paris, where I'm diving into the fascinating world of computer technology and information systems.
 Alongside my studies, I serve as the Commercial Manager for the school's Junior Enterprise, [Junior 42 Paris](https://junior42.com/), where I apply my skills in management, coaching, and customer service.